Northend Riverside Summer League

 Dialed in, Closed for Business...

 Dialed in, Closed for Business...
 Rob Buss nailed the first ace of the season on the old 17 with his FLX Surge just one day before it became the new 18.
 The following day, Josh Pickard crashed into #7's basket with his Elite Z Surge for the second ace of the season.
 Both brilliant shots earned them each big kudos and a slick “1” on their score cards, but because both aces were shot on non-league days, neither was eligible for a pay-out from the ace pool.
-Now that they're dialed in, they ... more
+Now that they're dialed ... more

 Dialed in, Closed for Business...